Home|Dental Care and Treatments|Comprehensive Dentistry|TMJ Disorder Treatment

 - Strain caused by a misaligned bite

 - Joint damage, oftentimes caused by injury

 To help determine the most likely causes of your jaw pain, we sometimes advise that an MRI of the soft tissue be performed.
 This can help determine if you are truly experiencing TMD, or if your jaw pain is being caused by another factor, such as ear diseases or anatomical abnormalities.

 Dr. Mazhari will use the k-7 evaluation system to provide an in-depth evaluation of the function of your jaw joint.
 This advanced technology uses electromyography and doppler sonography to analyze the movement, tension, and sounds when the jaw is in motion—important aspects of making a clinical diagnosis of TMJ dysfunction.
 This comprehensive analysis enables Dr. Mazhari to determine the best treatment option for restoring a comfortable, healthy bite.

 A TMJ disorder can do more than cause uncomfortable symptoms, it can also lead to complex dental problems such as damaged teeth and periodontal disease.
+If you are struggling with TMJ/TMD-related pain, we encourage you to contact us.
 Dr. Mazhari can work with you to restore your daily quality of life with effective treatment that addresses both symptoms and the root cause of the problem.

 What Can I Expect From the TMJ Disorder Treatment Process?